gvasilopulos/yii2-enhanced-gii/README.md

 Yii2 Gii (generator) with Relation forked from https://github.com/mootensai/yii2-enhanced-gii

-Specific for postgres with uuid id's generated from php through ramsey/uuid
+Specific for postgres with uuid id's generated from php through ramsey/uuid Beware!
+This extension does not use uuid-oosp functions it generates v4 uuid with UUID behaviour

 You have to add this to your configuration db connection setting so it detects uuid column properly